 A passport that has access to visa-on-arrival (some countries don’t have a visa-on-arrival policy).

-2. If you do not COVID-19 full vaccination certificate then need to COVID-19 test report showing negative before 72 hours of entering Nepal.
+- If you do not have a COVID-19 full vaccination certificate, then you need to submit a COVID-19 test report showing negative results before 72 hours of entering Nepal.
 It is not required for children below 5

-3. A printed copy of an online form, the International Traveler Online Arrival Form, by logging in to ccmc.gov.np
+- A printed copy of an online form, the International Traveler Online Arrival Form, by logging in to ccmc.gov.np.

 Impact of Coronavirus on Tourism in Nepal

 Coronavirus has a huge effect on tourism in Nepal.
-Every tourist service industry is affected by the virus and forced to postpone.
+The virus has an impact on every tourist service industry and forces postponements.
 Those whose livelihood depends on tourism have gone through a hard time since the lockdown.

 Similarly, other tourist sectors for example hotels, adventure activities, clubs, historic heritages, etc. have been facing a huge loss.
 It is estimated that the tourism sector has lost $330 million due to the lockdown.

-However, Nepal Government is implementing new plans and policies to promote tourism in Nepal.
-Hope the pandemic will end soon and tourism to get back to normal again.
+However, the Nepali government is implementing new plans and policies to promote tourism in Nepal.
+I hope the pandemic will end soon and tourism will get back to normal again.

 Here is a list of the 10 Most Popular Treks in Nepal for 2023, 2024: